m2web/gitinternals/squashing-commits.md

 git rebase -i HEAD~3
 ```

+Note the ~3 that follows the HEAD.
+Here, I am indicating how far back you want to rewrite commits by telling the command which commit to rebase onto, which is in this case, the HEAD of the M2 commit.
+It may be easier to remember the ~3 notation as trying to include the last 3 commits.

 This will open your default editor with the following content:

 ![git rebase -i](squashing-commits/git-rebase-i.png)

+Notice the reverse order of the commits here.
+The interactive rebase provides you a script that will start at the commit you specify on the command line (HEAD~3) and replay the changes introduced in each of these commits from top to bottom.
+It lists the oldest at the top, because that’s the first one it will replay.

-As you can see from above, I mark the M3 and M4 commits with the `s` or `squash` and save the file.
+Moreover, as you can see from above, I mark the M3 and M4 commits with the `s` or `squash` and then saved the file.
 This will squash commits M3 and M4.
 From here, I will update the commit message of M3 and M4.
 I will then save the file and exit the editor.
 This will update the commit message of M3 and M4:

 ![git rebase -i](squashing-commits/squash-commits-rebase-i.png)